 Fig. 1 shows the results.
 The clearly best diversity mechanism is ILHt, which works better than the other mechanisms, even when combined with them, and significantly better than KSHcut.
 We explain this as follows.
 Although all 3 mechanisms introduce diversity, ILHt has a distinct advantage (also over KSHcut): it effectively uses b times as much training data, because each hash function has its own disjoint dataset.
 Using bN training points in KSHcut would be orders of magnitude slower.
 ILHt is equal or even better than the combined ILHitf because 1) since there is already enough diversity in ILHt, the extra diversity from ILHi and ILHf does not help; 2) ILHf uses less data (it discards features), which can hurt the precision; this is also seen in fig. 2 (panel 2).
-The precision of all methods saturates as N increases; with b = 128 bits, ILHt achieves nearly maximum precision with only 5000 points.
-In fact, if we continued to increase the per-bit training set size N in ILHt, eventually all bits would use the same training set (containing all available data), diversity would disappear and the precision would drop drastically to the precision of using a single bit ($\approx 12\%$).
+The precision of all methods saturates as N increases; with b=128 bits, ILHt achieves nearly maximum precision with only 5 000 points.
+In fact, if we continued to increase the per-bit training set size N in ILHt, eventually all bits would use the same training set (containing all available data), diversity would disappear and the precision would drop drastically to the precision of using a single bit ( $\approx 12\%$ ).
 Practical image retrieval datasets are so large that this is unlikely to occur unless N is very large (which would make the optimization too slow anyway).

-Linear SVMs are very stable classifiers known to benefit less from ensembles than less stable classifiers such as decision trees or neural nets (Kuncheva, 2014).
+Linear SVMs are very stable classifiers known to benefit less from ensembles than less stable classifiers such as decision trees or neural nets [22].
 Remarkably, they strongly benefit from the ensemble in our case.
 This is because each hash function is solving a different classification problem (different output labels), so the resulting SVMs are in fact quite different from each other.
 The conclusions for kernel hash functions are similar.
-We tried two cases: all the hash functions using the same, common 500 centers for the
+In fig. 1, the kernel functions are using the same, common 500 centers for the radial basis functions.
+Nonlinear classifiers are less stable than linear ones.
+In our case they do not benefit much more than linear SVMs from the diversity.
+They do achieve higher precision since they are more powerful models.
+See supplementary material for more results.